ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/revisions/including.markdown

 * If the provided date matches the creation date of a document revision, this revision will be included.
 * If no exact match is found, the nearest revision to precede it will be included.
    * E.g. -
-     If the date you provided is `Aprl 7 2020`,
+     If the date you provided is `April 7 2020`,
      and it is located between two existing revisions dated `April 2 2020` and `April 11 2020`,
      the `April 2` revision will be included.
 * If no revisions exist, an empty `IncludeRevisions` object will be returned.